+Madison, with a population of over 250,000, offers the amenities of a big city with the benefits and warmth of a strikingly beautiful college town.
 The Wisconsin Union Theater, the Overture Center for the Arts, the Kohl Center, and other facilities provide endless opportunities for students to enjoy national and local cultural events.

-The four lakes in Madison are an ideal backdrop for the city, which is augmented by a 1200 acre arboretum, a free zoo, more than 200 city parks, 11 beaches, and lots of scenic countryside accessible by car, boat, bicycle, and foot.
+For lovers of the outdoors, the four lakes in Madison are an ideal backdrop for the city, which is augmented by a 1200 acre arboretum, a free zoo, more than 200 city parks, 11 beaches, and lots of scenic countryside accessible by car, boat, bicycle, and foot.

-Madison 'Best Of' Awards
+Madison "Best Of" Awards

 Madison is consistently ranked best among US cities for quality of life.
 The area receives recognition for great food, healthy lifestyles, and general livability.
 Athletics spectators enjoy access to world class competition and top tier athletics teams.
 Outdoors lovers and active sporting enthusiasts place Madison among the nation's most desirable places to call home.

-- #1 Best Place to Live, Livability, 2015
+- #1 Best Place to Live, Livability, 2022

 - Greater Madison Convention & Visitors Bureau, Rankings

 Events & Activities